-If you want to take charge of your business, you need to understand how to calculate and use current assets.
-In this article, we’ll show you how to calculate total current assets, net working capital, current ratio, quick ratio and average current assets.
-You’ll also learn how to improve your current asset numbers.
+Are you stumped regarding what is a current asset?
+Understanding how to calculate and use current assets will help you take charge of your business.
+Calculating current assets will provide numbers that will demonstrate the stability of your business and its capacity to meet its financial obligations.
+We’ll show you how to calculate total current assets, net working capital, current ratio, quick ratio and average current assets.
+You’ll also learn how to improve your numbers.

 What Are Current Assets?

-A current asset is cash or any other asset that you can convert to cash, consume, or sell within a year or within the operating cycle of a business, whichever term is longer.
-Current assets are also known as “short term assets” or “liquid assets.”
+A current asset is cash or any other asset that you can convert to cash, consume or sell within a year or within the operating cycle of a business — whichever term is longer.
+They’re also known as “short term assets” or “liquid assets.”

-Businesses calculate their total current assets by adding together all assets they can convert to cash, consume or sell within one year of the date of the balance sheet.
+If you want to calculate the total, add all assets that can be converted to cash, consumed or sold within 1 year of the date of the balance sheet.

 Examples of Current Assets

-An asset is anything owned by a business that has value.
-Current assets include cash and all assets that can or will be converted to cash (or sold/consumed) within a year.
+An asset is anything owned by a business that has value — including cash and all assets that can or will be converted to cash (or sold/consumed) within a year.

 - Cash equivalents